h-rahman-7/LinuxBashFundamentals/Linux/README.md

 - note how there are many 'bin' folders; this just means the binary folder.
 - the path env variable tells the shell in which directory it needs to look for these commands or programs that we run
 - this happens all behind the scenes when you enter `ls` in your terminal

+# Intro to the SHELL and other types

+- The SHELL is a user interface that provides access to the OS's services
+- the layer between you and the core of the OS (kernel and hardware)
+    - `User > SHELL > Kernel > Hardware`
+    - translates commands into actions

+## Different types of SHELLs:
+- Bash shell
+- Csh/Tsch shell
+- Ksh shell
+- Zsh shell
+- Fish

+Each shell above has its own purpose, features and capabilities *but* they all serve the same fundamental purpose; `to help you interact with the system`

+- Most linux distributions come with Bash as a default shell.
+So If you enter `echo $SHELL` in your terminal it will most likely return `/bin/bash`

+## Zsh shell
+- Highly customisable and has advanced features like improved auto-completion and spell correction

+## Fish shell
+- provides intuitive syntax highlighting and suggestions

+_You can check the type of shells available on your system by using `cat /etc/shells`_